julienreszka/julienreszka/notes/About-employee-well-being.md

 Netherlands, New Zealand and France have among the highest average duration of sleep in the world.

-Netherlands, New Zealand and France, all have put an emphasis on time for rest and relaxation either through lower working hours or through more flexible working hours.
+Netherlands, New Zealand and France, all have put an emphasis on giving time for rest and relaxation either through lower working hours or through more flexible working hours.

 <hr>